This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 But in Downtown LA without the breeze, you get the warm, dry heat, which cools down to comfortable levels during the evening.

-Things to do in Downtown LA
+Cool Things to do in Downtown Los Angeles

-Walk and explore
+Walk and explore the streets of Downtown Los Angeles

 Olympic Boulevard, a block away from LA Live, is where I saw the following street art.